JessAbejar/jga-gatsby/README.md

 <SEO title="Page Title" /> // Renders "Page Title | Site Title" in tab
 ```

-<mark>Future Use</mark>
+*** Future Use**

-For dynamically rendered pages such as blogposts and project pages, custom metadata will be passed as props in the component, which will query each project/post's frontmatter.
+For dynamically rendered pages such as blogposts and project pages, custom metadata will be passed as props in the component.
+The component will query each project/post's frontmatter for the props values.

 #### Header
 The `<Header>` component renders the `<SkipToMain>` component (written and returned within the `header.js` file), the `<SiteTitle>` component, the `<MainNavigation>` component, and the `<SecondaryNavigation>` component (nested in `<MainNavigation>`).
 The `Header` component takes no props.